-As Dietitians, we recognise that family members and caregivers play the most important part in encouraging eating and noticing eating-related problems for the person they are caring for.
+As Dietitians, we recognise that family members and caregivers play the most important part in encouraging eating and noticing eating related problems for the person they are caring for.
 However, despite increasing numbers of people with dementia in Ireland, there are very few practical guides available, to give possible solutions to these eating difficulties.

-Following feedback from family members, caregivers and health professionals, this practical guide was developed by the dietitians of the Older Persons and Dementia Interest Group (OPDIG) of the Irish Nutrition and Dietetics Institute (INDI).
+Following feedback from family members, caregivers and health professionals, this practical guide was developed by the dietitians of the Older Persons and Nutrition Interest Group (OPNIG) formerly Older Persons Dementia Interest Group of the Irish Nutrition and Dietetics Institute (INDI).
 The guide includes suggestions for managing difficulties at mealtimes, taste changes, weight loss, swallowing problems and other dietary concerns.
 Our guide is divided into parts.
 This means you can use it as a "go to" guide to read over time rather than reading it all at once.
 Not all parts might be relevant to you now, but you might find them useful in the future.